eoin-walsh/citizen_data/README.md

 # To be Explained..

-add path to conda.sh on the local machine to the bash file in the directory
+add path to conda.sh on the local machine to the bash file in the directory - point to ewalsh miniforge directory and see if that works.

 install python 3.12.6 and then conda install pip